 Key Stage 4

 Learning For Life sessions begin at GCSE with sessions that are designed to deliver quality education and guidance to students and to prepare them the world of work.
 The curriculum has been designed to not only cover careers but the wider topics of Citizenship and tolerance of other cultures and keeping safe online.
 Topics covered include the construction of CVs, Personal Statements and Letters of Application in preparation for their Work Placement in Term 3.
 Following their placements, their experiences are evaluated and this is used as a basis for developing their Progress Profiles.

-In Year 11, the focus is on the future, including post-16 options and students are given detailed information on the main courses of action open to them.
+In Year 11, the focus is on the future, including sixth form options and students are given detailed information on the main courses of action open to them.
 During Term 1 students will receive sessions on interview techniques delivered by employers themselves.
 They will be introduced to the various options available to them in Derby after GCSE, including Apprenticeships.
 During Term 2, students will study a personal finance programme helping them to be ready to live independently, including learning how to cook.
 This continues with a unit on Politics and Law during Term 3.
 During Term 4, students are introduced to the idea of further study with supervised study and revision sessions to support the run up to their GCSE examinations.
 This will be further supported by revision technique sessions delivered by the University of Derby.

 The College can also provide extended Work Placements under the Work Related Achievement Programme (WRAP).
 The WRAP placements are designed to support the few students who may find following a full curriculum programme in Key Stages 4 or 5 particularly challenging.